 The Lotus Mahal in the Zenena enclosure is a two-storied symmetrical structure that is a fine example of Indo-Islamic architecture.
 The base of the structure is in a Hindu style typical of Vijayanagara architecture while the superstructure is Islamic with pyramidal towers instead of regular domes.
 This gives it a Lotus-like look, hence its name.
 It is one of the very few buildings with intact plaster decoration.
 The carvings on the pillar arches including those of birds are exquisite.
 Pipes running between the arches of the Mahal cooled this palace with fresh air during summer.
 A rectangular wall surrounds the entire monument; its corner watchtowers served to guard the women’s chambers.
-(Overnight Hospet) BLD
+(Overnight Hampi) BLD

 - Badami Cave Temples

 The Badami cave temples are extremely important as some of the earliest known experiments in Hindu temple design and were critical for the development of temple design elsewhere in India.
 There are five important caves in all.
 Caves one to three are dedicated to Shiva and Vishnu, while Cave four features Jain images.
-There is also a Buddhist Cave five that has been converted to temple to Vishnu.
+There is also a Buddhist Cave that has been converted to temple dedicated to Vishnu.
 Another cave identified in 2013 has a number of carvings of Vishnu and other Hindu deities; water constantly gushes out through this cave.

 The Chalukyas built 10 temples in their coronation city, Pattadakal, between the 7th and 8th century; one of them is a Jain sanctuary.
-They, like the Bedami caves, experiment with a number of styles and thus are extremely important for the evolution of Hindu temple design.
+They, like the Badami caves, experiment with a number of styles and thus are extremely important for the evolution of Hindu temple design.
 Four temples were built in Chalukya Dravidian style, four in Nagara style of Northern India, while the Papanatha temple is a fusion of the two idioms.
 It is this blending of styles that makes them so significant.
 We shall pay special attention to the largest of all the temples, the Virupaksha temple.
-(Overnight Hospet) BLD
+(Overnight Hampi) BLD

 Hyderabad, Telangana - 2 nights